-We are living in an age of convenience —a time where just about anything can be ordered online and delivered straight to your doorstep.
-As more consumers choose the convenience of online outlets over instore retailers, manufacturers are flocking toward selling their products on an easy-to-use online platform.
+We live in an age of convenience —a time when just about anything can be ordered online and delivered straight to your doorstep.
+As more consumers choose the convenience of online outlets over in-store retailers, manufacturers are flocking toward selling their products on an easy-to-use online platform.
 Aside from ditching the storefront, there are some important things to consider when moving your distribution channels to the internet.
 As reported by Statista, it is projected that worldwide e-commerce annual revenue will climb to $6.5 trillion.

-While distribution channels have not largely changed over time, the demand of consumers to have fast and convenient delivery has become the norm.
+While distribution channels have not largely changed over time, consumers’ demand for fast and convenient delivery has become the norm.
 Amazon.com and other online shopping outlets have become the choice for shoppers and therefore the necessity for companies to adapt to.
-Even the fresh food industry has been shook by Amazon Fresh and meal distribution companies like Blue Apron.
-How does this affect your distribution strategy?
+Even the fresh food industry has been shaken by Amazon Fresh and meal distribution companies like Blue Apron.

 There are two types of distribution channels: direct and indirect.
 As the names would imply, direct distribution is a direct sale between the manufacturer and the consumer, and indirect distribution is when a manufacturer utilizes a wholesaler or retailer to sell their products.
 There are pros and cons associated with either method, and deciding the right choice for a business heavily depends on the trends and preferences of the consumers.